adityasunder-vlsi/logicode_solved_questions/13. Polynomial5/README.md

 endmodule

-Key Learning
+🔑 Key Learning

-The important lesson was understanding the difference between a declaration assignment and a continuous assignment.
+The main issue I learned from this problem was the difference between declaration assignment and continuous assignment.

-For combinational signals that must continuously respond to changing inputs, I used:
+❌ Initial Attempt

+logic signed [8:0] A_plus_b = a + b;

+✅ Correct Combinational Assignment

 assign A_plus_b = a + b;

-instead of:

-logic signed [8:0] A_plus_b = a + b;
+Using assign makes the intermediate signal continuously follow changes in a and b.

+📐 Mathematical Simplification

+The expression can also be simplified mathematically:

+(a + b)² − (a − b)²

+Expanding:

+(a² + 2ab + b²) − (a² − 2ab + b²)

+Therefore:

+y = 4ab

+I intentionally implemented the original expression using intermediate signals to practice RTL translation and signed arithmetic.

+📊 Synthesis Result

+My Implementation

+Metric

-Verification / Result
+Result

-The implementation passed the automated tests.

-Reported results for my implementation:
+Area

-Area: 0.5%
+0.5%

+Performance

-Performance: 37.8%
+37.8%

+Status

+✅ PASSED

-Reference implementation:
+Reference Implementation

+Metric

+Result

+Area

-Area: 37.8%
+37.8%

+Performance

-Performance: 18.1%
+18.1%

-The exact meaning of these benchmark percentages depends on the platform's scoring methodology, but the important point is that the submitted implementation passed and produced a substantially different synthesis/optimization result from the reference.
+The exact meaning of the benchmark percentages depends on the synthesis platform and its scoring methodology.

-What I Learned
+🧠 What I Learned

 Signed arithmetic in SystemVerilog

-Intermediate signal sizing
+Signal width selection

 Continuous assignments using assign

-Combinational datapath construction
+Combinational RTL design

-Translating a mathematical expression into synthesizable RTL
+Translating mathematical equations into hardware

+Using intermediate signals

+Understanding declaration assignments vs. continuous assignments

-Comparing synthesis results with a reference implementation
+Comparing my synthesis result with a reference implementation

-Status
+✅ Result

+Implementation successfully passed the automated tests.

+This was a useful exercise in converting a mathematical expression into synthesizable SystemVerilog while understanding how different RTL descriptions can produce different synthesis results.

-✅ Passed
+Status: PASSED ✅